Monday was the deadline that had been given to squatters at Club Bellevue in Alcudia to leave the premises or face legal consequences.

 By Monday the number was down to twelve at the most.
 Five families with children had taken up an Alcudia Town Hall offer of hostel accommodation for a month.
 A few other squatters left in the morning before the company started on its attempts to get the others out.

 Apartment doors were forced open, and the squatters were told to leave or they would face the consequences - having to pay for damage and being charged with usurpation.
 There was some resistance.
-It would appear that there still are squatters in the building.
+By 6pm only one squatter - a woman - was still in the building.
+An hour later, following negotiations with the eviction company's lawyer, she left.

 Guardia Civil and representatives of the Palma Housing Syndicate.
 Photo: Miquel À. Cañellas.